Johnny Warehouse (2000-2006) is a queer character that emerged as a reaction against and opposition to discrimination towards non-heterosexuals.

 In the gender political association dunst we dealt with that issue by taking their money, but creating an image so obscure that they wouldn’t use it as promotion – until they would.
 What started as an ideological fight for minorities became a fight for commercial and capitalistic power.
 The more obscure we became the more the capitalistic world found ways to use it in its name.
 We didn’t have much choice.
 We needed money to survive and the danish queer scene was not big enough to stand on its own.

 We looked towards the queer scene in the rest of Europe for allies.
 Here, the way to take care of ourselves was generally to get more political and more normative and thereby less free.
-This meant that there were now less room for the explorative and experimental queer, in my perspective.
+This resulted in less room for the explorative and experimental queer, in my perspective.
 Identities became less fluid.
 Queer normativity emerged, as a necessity I guess.
 To feel safe.
 In this sense the queer scene lost meaning to me.
 It also lost meaning to me in the sense that I wanted to do more than just being in opposition and react against.
 I partially withdrew to explore the fluidity of relational identity in a wider sense than bodies.

 Choreographically it was an exploration of how body movements are affected by liberating themselves from one set of norms, the heteronormative, only to discover that they are taking part in building a new set of norms, the queer normative.
 In between the body feels more free.

 Johnny Warehouse performed in several shows around Europe as part of the queer scene.
 Among others he was part of dunst performance group.